Ekultek/Zeus-Scanner/README.md

  - [whichcraft](https://github.com/spookyowl/witchcraft) package is required to check if nmap and sqlmap are on your system if you want to use them
  - [pyvirtualdisplay](https://pyvirtualdisplay.readthedocs.io/en/latest/) package is required to hide the browser display while finding the search URL
  - [lxml](https://lxml.readthedocs.io/en/latest/) is required to parse XML data for the sitemap and save it as such
- - [google-api-python-client](https://github.com/google/google-api-python-client) is required to search via Google's API client
  - [psutil](https://github.com/giampaolo/psutil) is required to search for running sqlmap API sessions
- - [httplib2](https://github.com/httplib2/httplib2) is required to allow user-agent changes during Google's API client searches
- - [beautifulsoup](https://www.crummy.com/software/BeautifulSoup/bs4/doc/) is required to pull all the HREF descriptor tags while using the blackwidow crawler
+ - [beautifulsoup](https://www.crummy.com/software/BeautifulSoup/bs4/doc/) is required to pull all the HREF descriptor tags and parse the HTML into an easily workable syntax

 ### Installation